mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 ======================================================================

-In this guide we will walk you through how to view your MLflow experiment results with different types of tracking server.
-At a high level there are 3 ways to view your MLflow experiments:
+In this guide we will walk you through how to view your MLflow experiment results with different types of tracking server configurations.
+At a high level, there are 3 ways to view your MLflow experiments:

 * **[Method 1]** Start your own MLflow server.
 * **[Method 2]** Use a free hosted tracking server - Databricks Community Edition.